-Part 1 – 49.5% pass so 49.5 people will make it to part 2
+Part 1 – 53% so 53 people will make it to part 2

-Part 2 – 52.9% pass so we’ve just lost 23.5 people and have 26 left to go to part 3
+Part 2 – 48% so we’ve just lost 25 people and have 27 left to go to part 3.

-Part 3 – 36% pass so 9.36 of the 26 people from part 2 qualified.
+Part 3 – 22% pass so 6 of the 27 people from part 2 qualified.